Privacy Policy

 Use of Google AdSense

-The information collected by Google Adsense about the use of this website (including your IP address) and delivery of advertising formats will be transmitted to and stored by Google on servers in the United States.
+The information collected by Google Adsense about the use of this website (including your IP address) and the delivery of advertising formats is transmitted to a Google server in the USA and stored there.
 This information may be shared by Google with Google’s contractors.
 However, Google will not merge your IP address with other data stored by you.

 Use of Google Static